How Long to Charge a Motorcycle Battery?

 One important thing to note: this type of battery must be installed upright or you risk leaking battery acid all over your bike.
 And that would be a disaster.

-The Lithium Ion motorcycle battery is newer technology.
-It is incredibly light weight, 1/3 the weight of a lead acid battery, and requires very little maintenance.
-They tend to last longer than other batteries when properly maintained.
-But, there are a couple things to be aware of when considering a Lithium Ion battery, such as their higher price tag.
+The Lithium-Ion motorcycle battery is newer technology.
+It is incredibly lightweight, 1/3 the weight of a lead-acid battery, and requires very little maintenance.
+They tend to last longer than other motorcycle batteries when properly maintained but this does not mean the battery capacity is necessarily higher.
+But, there are a couple of things to be aware of when considering a Lithium-Ion battery, such as its higher price tag.

-Lithium Ion batteries are known for giving you much more power in a cold start, making it perfect for larger bikes or for staring your bike in freezing weather.
-However, you need to following a specific procedure when doing a cold start.
+Lithium-Ion motorcycle batteries are known for giving you much more power in a cold start, making them perfect for larger bikes or for starting your bike in freezing weather.
+However, you need to follow a specific procedure when doing a cold start.

 - Crank the engine for about 5 seconds. you’ll notice it cranks very slow and won’t start.